-As Scientific American points out, there are other facts about the brain that cast doubt on the popular story.
-The human brain is a product of natural selection, which would not evolve capabilities that it never uses.
+As Scientific American points out, there are other facts about the brain that cast doubt on one of the most popular brain myths.
+The parts of the human brain are a product of natural selection, which would not evolve capabilities that are never used.
 Psychology Today expands on this point: One of the basic facts about the brain is that it uses about 20% of the body’s energy — which would mean an awful lot of energy going to waste if the brain were always so underutilized.

 Evolution of a Myth

 So where did the 10% brain myth come from?
 Its roots seem to go back a century or more, to pioneering psychologist William James.
 As Scientific American recounts, alongside his scholarly work, James wrote extensively for the popular audience of his day, and often stated that most people only achieved a small fraction of their potential.